 DOCUMENTS NEEDED TO OPEN A PROBATE

 Estate papers (called pleadings), the original Will, certified or original Death Certificate, if any, and proper payment are presented together to the Court for review and appointment of the personal representative.
-The initial Application must be signed by the applicant in the presence of a notary public.
 Applicants must submit complete, accurate, and truthful pleadings to the Court.

 Once the Court opens the probate case, no refunds are possible, but a receipt is given to the filing party.

 Each pleading is presented in order with exact copies clipped behind the original.
 The Court keeps the original and returns endorsed copies to the filing party.

 Once the Judge signs the Order appointing the Personal Representative, the Court issues Letters Testamentary (in cases where the decedent left a valid will) or Letters of Administration (in cases where the decedent did not leave a valid will).
 These Letters give the Personal Representative legal authority to conduct the decedent’s estate business.

 Examples of matters to arise in a probate case include, but are not limited to:

 - Legally changing title to real property owned by the decedent to name of new owner(s)